smartgic/eda/README.md

           delay: 10
 ```

-In order to pass the `extra_vars` make sure to check "Prompt on Launch" within the job template, *cf:* https://github.com/ansible/ansible-rulebook/issues/622
+In order to pass the `extra_vars` make sure to check *"Prompt on Launch"* within the job template, *cf:* https://github.com/ansible/ansible-rulebook/issues/622

-## Build DE (Decision Envionrment)
+## Build DE (Decision Environment)

+In order to get the collection build within the decision environment, please follow the steps below:

 ```shell
 git clone https://github.com/smartgic/eda.git